smartinternz02/SBSPS-Challenge-9360-Rush-Estimator-for-Corporate-Cafeteria/README.md

 drawing boxes around the target.

 then we will analyse the data and plot a graph for mean value from our dataset.
+And start detecting object in images and tuning the detection to detect humans only. after that plot a graph to determine the absolute errors.

+Now we will predict and compare our test data. and save it.

+BY SYSTEM SQUAD
+Team Leader: Taradepan R
+Team Members: S.Shakthi priyan
+              P.R.Sanjaiy
+              Supreet raju R.U